-- 1: The legislation allows workers to form and join organisations of their own choice with the exception of armed forces, police, prison services, intelligence agencies, judges, firefighting, those engaged in the administration of the state, and managerial employees. - 0: There is an explicit general prohibition in law of the right to establish and join organisations, or the law prohibits more than one trade union in a single enterprise or there is state monopoly through the imposition of a single organisation to which workers must belong.
+- 1: The legislation allows workers to form and join organisations of their own choice except for armed forces, police, and public administration workers engaged in the administration of the state. - 0: There is an explicit general prohibition in law of the right to establish and join organisations, or the law prohibits more than one trade union in a single enterprise, or there is a state monopoly through the imposition of a single organisation to which workers must belong.